ElectricDynamite/pastyapp.org/content/imprint.md

 Pasty is a project of
 ---------------------
 \
 Philipp Geschke
-Kurmainzer Straße 8
+Wiesbadener Stra&szlig;e 6a
-65817 Eppstein
+65527 Niedernhausen
 Germany
 email: info AT pastyapp DOT org
-phone: +49 6198 585 992
+phone: +49 6127 9650930